cureos/csj2k/README.md

-# Portable CSJ2K - A Managed JPEG2000 Codec
+# CSJ2K - A Managed and Portable JPEG2000 Codec

-Copyright (c) 1999-2000 JJ2000 Partners; original C# port (c) 2007-2012 Jason S. Clary; C# encoding and adaptation to Portable Class Library, Windows Store, Windows Phone, WPF and Silverlight extensions (c) 2013-2015 Anders Gustafsson, Cureos AB
+Copyright (c) 1999-2000 JJ2000 Partners; original C# port (c) 2007-2012 Jason S. Clary; C# encoding and adaptation to Portable Class Library with platform specific support (c) 2013-2016 Anders Gustafsson, Cureos AB

 Licensed and distributable under the terms of the [BSD license](http://www.opensource.org/licenses/bsd-license.php)

+**NOTE!
+The following information applies to the upcoming version 2.0 of CSJ2K.
+Please consult earlier commits for details about 0.9.x versions of CSJ2K.**

 ## Summary

 This is a Portable Class Library adaptation of [CSJ2K](http://csj2k.codeplex.com/), which provides JPEG 2000 decoding and encoding functionality to .NET based platforms. *CSJ2K* is by itself a C# port of the Java package *jj2000*, version 5.1.
 This Portable Class Library adaptation of *CSJ2K* makes it possible to implement JPEG decoding and encoding on the following platforms:

-* Windows Store apps
+* Windows Universal Platform (8.1 and 10)
-* Windows Phone version 7 and higher
+* Windows Phone Silverlight version 8 and higher
-* Silverlight version 4 and higher
+* Silverlight version 5
 * .NET Framework version 4 and higher
+* Xamarin iOS
+* Xamarin Android

-The code is still applicable to .NET 2.0 and later as well; the Windows Forms based original class library is maintained here for reference.
+The code is still applicable to .NET 3.5 and later as well; a .NET 3.5 dedicated class library is maintained here for reference.

 Along with the *CSJ2K* Portable Class Library there are also platform specific complementary libraries for bitmap processing and file handling.
 In particular, the .NET Framework complementary library implements bitmap processing for `WriteableBitmap`, thus facilitating JPEG 2000 decoding in WPF based applications.

-Included are very basic Windows Store, WPF and Silverlight test applications for reading and displaying JPEG 2000 files.
-There is also a Windows Phone 8 application, although this application has not yet been confirmed to work.
+Included are very basic Universal Windows 8.1, WPF, Windows Phone 8 Silverlight, Silverlight 5 and Xamarin Android test applications for reading and displaying JPEG 2000 files.

 ## Installation